-Students in the MPH/MSW, MPH/JD or the Preventive Medicine Residency Program share field training across both programs.
+Students in the MPH/MSW, MPH/MBA and MPH/JD share field training across both programs.
 Students who perform field training in the other program area must discuss the proposed experience with their MPH faculty advisor prior to initiating the field training experience.
-You must also complete the Field Training Waiver or Shared Credit Form in order to fulfill the field training requirement for MPH degree completion.
-The form is to be completed at the conclusion of your field training experience.
+You must also complete MPH Field Training Forms 1 through 3 in order to fulfill the field training requirement for MPH degree completion.

-Multi-award students are required to complete the Field Training Report.
+Multi-award students are required to complete the field training PowerPoint slide set.

 Questions regarding the field training requirement for multi-award students should be directed to your faculty advisor.

-Students in all other multi-award programs are expected to complete MPH field training.
-Additional information can be found at multi-award program.
+Students in all other multi-award (combined degree) programs are expected to complete MPH field training.

 Review the list of UB-affiliated organizations and then schedule a meeting with your faculty advisor and Robert Furlani, Assistant Director, MPH Training.
 They can provide information regarding the sites and make a recommendation based on your interests, background and experience.